Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Related Work

 \section{Related Work}

+The monetization of misinformation content through online ads has been thoroughly studied.
+In fact, in~\cite{Thirumuruganathan2021}, authors performed a cost-based analysis on fake news interventions and proposed a model that can help combat the proliferation of misinformation websites.
 In~\cite{bozarth2021market}, authors studied fake news and low-quality news websites and found that fake news publishers monetize their content using reliable ad servers.
-In~\cite{Broniatowski2023}, authors studied the monetization schemes of misinformation websites, focusing on anti-vaccine pages, and observed that such websites mainly use ads to monetize their content.
-In~\cite{Thirumuruganathan2021}, authors performed a cost-based analysis on fake news interventions and proposed a model that can help combat the proliferation of misinformation websites when there is uncertainty if the target indeed serves misinformation.
-In~\cite{papadopoulos2023fndaas}, authors proposed a content-agnostic fake news detection service using network and structural characteristics, including requests towards third-party advertising services.
-A similar approach was followed in~\cite{hounsel2020identifying}, where authors utilized non-perceptual features (\eg domain name, DNS config) to train a multi-class model that detects disinformation websites in the wild.
-Their system was deployed on over 1.3M websites and was able to discover two unlisted disinformation websites.
-In~\cite{chalkiadakis2021rise}, authors studied the network traffic of fake news websites and found that fake news websites are mainly accessed directly and that some popular third-party services have higher presence in fake news sites compared to real news.
-In~\cite{pachilakis2021youradvalue}, authors compared advertising prices for desktop and mobile users and showed how these prices have grown over the years.
+Similarly, in~\cite{Broniatowski2023}, authors studied the monetization schemes of misinformation websites, focusing on anti-vaccine pages, demonstrating they mainly rely on ads.
+In~\cite{chalkiadakis2021rise}, authors found that some popular third-party services have higher presence in fake news sites compared to real news.
+In~\cite{han2022infrastructure}, expanded upon this finding and found that misinformation websites rely on popular Web services such as Cloudflare, Google and RevContent to host and monetize their content.
+This behavior is leveraged by~\cite{papadopoulos2023fndaas}, where authors proposed a content-agnostic fake news detection service using network and structural characteristics (including requests towards third-party advertising services), and~\cite{hounsel2020identifying}, authors utilized non-perceptual features (\eg domain name, DNS config) to train a multi-class model that detects disinformation websites.